 Fraud costs the insurance industry millions of dollars each year.
 Understanding how to avoid and report fraud is how you can help keep the costs of your premiums low.
 Currently, areas throughout the state are being blanketed with advertisements from roofing companies claiming they will be able to replace your roof at no charge as the insurance company will pay for all damage due to Hurricane Irma.
 Hurricane Irma occurred 3 years ago.
 Any wind damage suffered by the passing of this storm would have been noticed a long time before this year.
 Yet, contractors continue to visit homeowners, enticing them with exorbitant incentives, and encouraging them to sue insurance carriers for, sometimes, up to 3 times the cost of a roof replacement.

-Oftentimes, contractors convince homeowners to sign an Assignment of Benefits forms (AOB), effectively stripping away the rights of the homeowner to make decisions on their home repairs, as well as their ability to recover monetary compensation for the covered losses.
-The AOB misdealings were so prevalent in Florida, the legislature passed reform to curve the use of AOBs and protect the rights of policyholders.
+Oftentimes, contractors convince homeowners to sign an Assignment of Benefits form (AOB), effectively stripping away the rights of the homeowner to make decisions on their home repairs, as well as their ability to recover monetary compensation for the covered losses.
+The AOB misdealings were so prevalent in Florida, the legislature passed a reform to curve the use of AOBs and protect the rights of policyholders.

 If you see fraud, report it.
 You can do so anonymously, directly to the state, by visiting https://first.fldfs.com/.